quadrismegistus/prosodic/README.md

 #### Evaluating the meter against a hand-parsed sample

 How well does PROSODIC do when its metrical parses are compared with those that a human reader has annotated?
 The statistics above, in "Accuracy of metrical parser," were generated from the evaluation command: `/eval`.
 From there, you can select a spreadsheet (either a tab-separated text file or an excel document) saved in the `tagged_samples/` folder to use as the "ground truth", human-annotated parse.
 The `/eval` command will ask which columns in the file correspond to the line ("Of man's first disobedience and the fruit"), the parse ("wswswswwsws"), and (optionally) the meter of the line ("iambic").
-PROSODIC will then parse the lines under the "line" column (using, as always, the current configuration of metrical constraints in `config.txt`), and save statistics to the same folder in tab-separated form.
-The spreadsheet used in the above accuracy table is provided, made by the Stanford Literary Lab's [poetry project](http://github.com/quadrismegistus/litlab-poetry) in 2014.
+PROSODIC will then parse the lines under the "line" column (using, as always, the current configuration of metrical constraints in `config.py`), and save statistics to the same folder in tab-separated form.
+The spreadsheet used in the above accuracy table is provided, made by the Stanford Literary Lab's [poetry project](http://github.com/quadrismegistus/litlab-poetry) in 2014 and 2016.

 ### Configuration options

-ee
+All configuration of PROSODIC takes place in `config.py` in the root folder of PROSODIC.
+This file is well-commented and is the best source of documentation on how to use it.
+Here is a list of what you will find there.

+* Technical options about how PROSODIC works:
+	* The paths used for corpora, results, and tagged samples
+	* The language used (currently, English or Finnish)
+	* Which Text-to-Speech engine, if any, is used for parsing unknown English words
+	* Whether to print output to screen
+* Options about metrical parsing:
+	* The minimum and maximum size of metrical positions (from a mora to two or more syllables)
+	* The constraints used in metrical parsing, some of which are:
+		* Constraints proposed by Kiparsky and Hanson in "A Parametric Theory of Poetic Meter" (*Language*, 1996):
+			* *Strength*: A weak/strong syllable should not be in a strong/weak metrical position.
+			* *Stress*: An unstressed/stressed syllable should not bein a strong/weak metrical position.
+			* *Weight*: A light/heavy syllable should not be in a strong/weak metrical position.
+			* *Minimal foot*: a disyllabic metrical position should not contain more than a minimal foot (only if the syllables are weighted light-heavy or light-light is a disyllabic position allowed).
+		* Other constraints regulating disyllabic metrical positions
+		* Constraints allowing the initial parts of lines to be extrametrical
+		* Constraints regulating word elisions (e.g. "Plu-ton-i-an" becoming "Plu-ton-ian")
+	* What to pass to the metrical parser: a line in the text file, a line between punctuation markers, etc.
+* Options about words and tokenization:
+	* The regular expression used for word tokenization
+	* For words with multiple stress profiles (e.g. "INto" and "inTO"), whether to allow the metrical parser to choose the stress profile based on whichever works best metrically in the line
+	* Whether to allow elided pronunciations (e.g. "Plu-ton-ian" for "Plu-ton-i-an") as metrical possibilities also
+	* How to display the phonetic output for words (IPA, orthography, CMU notation)

 ### Running PROSODIC as a python module